Glintt/gAPI/docs/service-management.md

 1. Host - ServiceManagementHost
 2. Port - ServiceManagementPort

 ### Implementation

 #### Adding more managing features

-In order to add new features, you just need to add a new entry to management types map (*ManagementTypes*).
-This map is located inside the configuration file (*/api/configs/gAPI.json*)
+In order to add new features, you just need to add a new entry to management types map (_ManagementTypes_).
+This map is located inside the configuration file (_/api/configs/gAPI.json_)

 Example:

 ```
 "feature_name" : {
 	"action": "feature_name",
 	"method": "POST",
 	"icon": "fas fa-sync",
 	"background": "info",
-		"description": "feature_name service"}
+	"description": "feature_name service"
+}
 ```

-If you need to handle the new feature in a custom way inside the dashboard, you need to add an to *CustomManagementActions* list with the new feature name.
-This list is located at: */dashboard/src/api/service-discovery.js*
+If you need to handle the new feature in a custom way inside the dashboard, you need to add an to _CustomManagementActions_ list with the new feature name.
+This list is located at: _/dashboard/src/api/service-discovery.js_